 Our rizq is guaranteed by Allah .
 It’s up to us to decide how to attain it.

 Nowadays, obtaining our rizq in a haram way is sometimes easier than the halal option.
 Serving alcohol in your ‘halal’ restaurant will make you more money.
 Buying properties with an interest-based mortgage and renting them out is very lucrative.
+J’Den is located in an area with high potential for growth in the Jurong Lake District, making it an excellent investment opportunity.
 Selling small quantities of marijuana to your friends is a quicker way to earn money than stacking shelves.
+In this DocMJ website, you’ll be able to find out the different qualifying conditions that entitles you to medical marijuana.

 We can all make excuses to make ourselves feel better, such as: “I’m doing it out of necessity” or “I’m doing it for my kids’ future”, but the bottom line is you will receive no blessings from your haram earnings and your dua will not be accepted.